Pledge your unspent apprenticeship levy

 If you are working within a large business – those with a payroll over £3m who contribute to the Apprenticeship Levy – then we want to help you realise the potential of your levy.
 We know that whilst millions raised by the Apprenticeship Levy is currently going unspent in the West of England, small businesses have been hit disproportionately by Covid-19.
 By passing on a proportion of your levy, your business can support job creation and progression opportunities in the region by funding training in smaller companies, including those in your supply chain and sector.

-Through our levy transfer scheme we will work with you to identify how your apprenticeship levy could be used to support your wider business objectives.
+Through the apprenticeship levy transfer scheme we will work with you to identify how your apprenticeship levy could be used to support your wider business objectives.
 This could include:

 Supporting small businesses within your supply chain